 - Lump-Sum Settlements: Injured workers may be able to take a one-time lump-sum settlement for past, present, and expected wage losses or for both their wage losses and their medical benefits.

 - Medical benefits: The employer is required by law to pay all medical costs associated with the employee’s injury or work-related illness.

-- Permanent partial disability (PPD) benefits: These wage loss benefits are paid under Workers’ Compensation law if a worker is determined to not be totally disabled or if the employee is able to return to work but at a lower-paying job (also referred to as loss of earning capacity).
+- Permanent partial disability (PPD) benefits: These wage loss benefits are paid under workers’ compensation law if a worker is determined to not be totally disabled or if the employee is able to return to work but at a lower-paying job (also referred to as loss of earning capacity).
 PPD benefits are also calculated based on the employee’s average weekly wage.
 After a maximum of 500 weeks on PPD benefits, the benefits cease unless the employee’s status is modified to temporary total disability within the time limitation of the 500-week period.

-Contact the Law Offices of Jeffrey S. Gross today for a free initial consultation with a Philadelphia Workers’ Compensation benefits attorney.
+Contact Gross & Kenny, LLP, today for a free initial consultation with a Philadelphia Workers’ Compensation benefits attorney.
 We return all calls within the same day, and we don’t get paid unless you get paid.